-The term “give up for adoption” is a dated term that is often used in casual conversation and in the media.
-It is derived from the phrase “put up for adoption,” but if we are to really think about it, “giving your baby up for adoption” is anything but giving up.
-It is an incredible sacrifice that a very brave mother makes for her baby, to give her baby life full of love and opportunity.
+The term “give baby up for adoption” is a dated term that is often used in casual conversation and in the media.
+It is derived from the phrase “put up for adoption.”
+If we are to really think about it, though, “giving your baby up for adoption” is anything but giving up.
+Adoption is an incredible sacrifice that a very brave mother makes for her baby, to give her baby life full of love and opportunity.
 It is not easy.
 It is one of the hardest, but most selfless things a mother can do when she is not ready to parent her baby.

 Adoption has come a long way since the mid-1800s, but for some reason, the language we use to describe it has not evolved as well.
 The phrase “put baby up for adoption” comes from a darker era in which orphaned children were once forced onto trains and literally “put up” on stages to perform for, or be inspected by, prospective adoptive families.
 Over the years, many hospitals adopted the acronym “BUFA,” which stands for “Baby Up for Adoption.”
 The phrases “put baby up for adoption” and “give baby up for adoption” were likely used, heard, and spread by hospital staff to patients, and beyond.